Normal Function

 Cone-rod dystrophy

-The variants that cause cone-rod dystrophy occur in one of the two copies of the GUCY2D gene in each cell.
-These variants are responsible for about one-quarter of the cases of a form of the condition called autosomal dominant cone-rod dystrophy.
-Most of these variants affect a particular protein building block (amino acid) in the GUCY2D protein, replacing the amino acid arginine at position 838 with one of several other amino acids.
-These genetic changes impair normal phototransduction, causing the photoreceptor cells to deteriorate over time.
-The loss of these cells leads to the progressive vision problems characteristic of cone-rod dystrophy.
+Many of the pathogenic variants that cause cone-rod dystrophy type 6 affect a particular protein building block (amino acid) in the GUCY2D protein.
+Specifically, the amino acid arginine at position 838 is replaced with one of several other amino acids.
+This change in the GUCY2D protein impairs phototransduction, causing the photoreceptors to break down over time.
+The loss of these cells leads to the progressive vision loss that is characteristic of cone-rod dystrophy type 6.

 More About This Health ConditionLeber congenital amaurosis